Seoul stocks open tad higher on U.S. gains | Yonhap News Agency

 Seoul stocks open tad higher on U.S. gains

 SEOUL, Dec.
-16 (Yonhap) -- South Korean stocks opened mildly higher Monday, tracking last week's gains on Wall Street, with market kingpin Samsung Electronics continuing to build up gains.
+18 (Yonhap) -- South Korean stocks opened slightly higher on Wednesday following overnight gains on Wall Street.

-The local currency was trading at 1,175 won against the U.S. dollar, down 3.3 won from the previous session's close.
+The Korean won was trading at 1,164.3 won against the U.S. dollar, up 1.9 won from the previous session's close.

 khj@yna.co.kr